Want a cracking not-for-profit campaign? Consider a professional

 Under the new tax rules, NFPs must lodge returns with the ATO or risk losing their eligibility to claim income tax exemptions.

-Senator Smith said many of the NFPs affected by the ATO changes were small organisations such as sporting clubs or community groups focussed on delivering services and supporting their local communities, with limited capacity to deal with regulatory burdens.
+Senator Smith said many of the NFPs affected by the ATO changes were small organisations such as sporting clubs or community groups focused on delivering services and supporting their local communities, with limited capacity to deal with regulatory burdens.

 He said many of these groups have described a chaotic rollout process, characterised by vagueness and poor communication.